ndipunchurface/open-ga/README.md

 *******************************************************************************************************************
 ### Intended method of distribution

 I wanted to combine high functionality with ease of deployment.
 I feel that Youtube is a good example of this.
 Their system works by allowing users to embed iFrames into their own site that points back to Youtube.
-I want to do the same here, so it doesn not take a Rails expert to deploy this, and it will be compatible with ALL platforms (Wordpress, Drupal, etc).
+I want to do the same here, so it doesn not take a Rails expert to deploy this, and it will be compatible with **all** platforms (Wordpress, Drupal, etc).
 Theoretically, using this method it could be embedded in an email, or any other unfilterd HTML based medium for that matter.

+Additionally, at the suggestion of others, I have added a "Web Service" functionality.
+This means that people can code their own third party implementations of this application, that can then (most likely using AJAX) hit this application to interact with the database.
+This application would then send back a JSON response.
+This functionality was added to increase inclusiveness, and the number of supported platforms.
 *******************************************************************************************************************
 ### Installation
 #### What you'll need